UETA Act & ESIGN Act

 However, in order to achieve this equal standing, almost all documents signed between parties in the United States must meet the requirements set down by these two Acts before they can be deemed ‘legal and binding’.

-Basic Requirements for Online Document Signing
+Basic Legal Requirements for Online Document Signing

 Contained within these Acts are several key requirements that parties signing documents online need to be aware of, including: